-I am an astronomer exploring the Universe from Cleveland (Ohio).
-Before moving here in Summer 2013 I lived in Bonn (Germany), and my next postdoc will take me to southern California in fall 2016.
+I am an astronomer exploring the Universe, currently from Berlin (Germany).
+Before moving here in Winter of 2018, I lived and studied in Bonn (Germany), then from 2013-2016 worked as a postdoc in Cleveland (OH), followed by another postdoc position that took me to southern California / Los Angeles area in 2016.
 On this website I share some of my street photography.
 My job allows me to travel quite a bit, which sometimes is beneficial for my photography (but time to edit pictures is sparse; there is simply too much other interesting stuff going on in the cosmos).

 You can have a look at my website if you would like to learn more about me, my science or see my portfolio of black and white photography.
-I sporadically post on my science blog, and you can follow me on Twitter and Instagram, too.
+I used to write a science blog, too, and you can of course follow me on Twitter and Instagram.

 Why “Eight Minutes Old”?

 The Sun is about 150 million km away.
 Light travels at a speed of 300,000 km/s.
 It therefore takes about 500 seconds or 8.3 minutes to reach us on earth.
 I take my pictures with natural light, so the sunlight reflected off my motives is already eight minutes old.